 Cynthia Miller-Idriss is an award-winning author and scholar of far right extremism and higher education.
 She is Professor of Education and Sociology and runs the Polarization and Extremism Research & Innovation Lab (PERIL) in the Center for University Excellence (CUE) at the American University in Washington, DC.
-She is also Senior Fellow and Director of Outreach at the U.K.-based Centre for Analysis of the Radical Right.
+She is also Director of Strategy and Partnerships at the U.K.-based Centre for Analysis of the Radical Right and serves on the international advisory board of the Center for Research on Extremism (C-REX) in Oslo, Norway.
 Dr. Miller-Idriss has testified before the U.S. Congress and frequently serves as a keynote speaker and expert panelist on trends in white supremacist extremism to global academic and policy communities as well as staff and representatives in U.S. and international government agencies and embassies.

-Dr. Miller-Idriss is the author, co-author, or co-editor of five academic books, in addition to Hate in the Homeland, which is forthcoming in 2020 from Princeton University Press.
+Dr. Miller-Idriss is the author, co-author, or co-editor of six academic books, including Hate in the Homeland: The New Global Far Right, forthcoming from Princeton University Press in fall 2020.
 In addition to her academic work, Miller-Idriss writes frequently for mainstream audiences, with recent by-lines in The Washington Post, The New York Times, The Boston Globe, CNN Style, The Guardian, Le Monde, Salon, and more.
 She appears regularly in the media as an expert source and political commentator, most recently on NPR's All Things Considered, MSNBC's Hardball with Chris Matthews, C-SPAN's Washington Journal, NBC's The Today Show, the UK's BBC Radio 4 Thinking Allowed, France 24's The Interview, Ireland's The Pat Kenny Show on Newstalk and in Austria's DATUM Magazin.